peterhornsby/AppStoreSearch/README.md

 Design here is a simple list/detail view setup.
 First will be the search view so that I can confirm `DataModel` and services are working with the `ui`

 List view will be a UITableView.
 The detail view wil lbe a simple card view with reuired elements.

+#### Component Views
+- `Home`, root of the navigation stack and search
+- `Detail` , Detailed listing of an AppStore app
+- `filter`, options to apply to a search results

 **Tasks**
 - this app's icon(s), simple first iteration